Women's Basketball Coaching Staff

 Alma Mater: Concordia University, Nebraska

-Drew Olson entered his seventh year as head coach of the Concordia University women's basketball program in 2012-13.
+Drew Olson entered his eighth year as head coach of the Concordia University women's basketball program in 2013-14.
 Olson enjoyed his best season at the helm of the Bulldogs in 2011-12 as Concordia finished 34-3 overall and captured both the Great Plains Athletic Conference regular-season and tournament titles.
 The Bulldogs then advanced to the Fab Four at the national tournament for the third time in school history and finished ranked No. 3 in the postseason national ranking.

 Olson has led the Bulldogs to national tournament appearances in five of the past six years.
 His five national tournament trips are the most among all coaches in the history of Concordia women's basketball.
 He owns a record of 7-5 at the national championships with one semifinal and two quarterfinal appearances.